AI virtual assistants vs. chatbots

 Before the mature e-commerce era, customers with questions, concerns or complaints had to email or call a business for a response from a human.
 But staffing customer service departments to meet unpredictable demand and retraining staff to provide consistent replies to similar or repetitive queries, day or night, is a constant and costly struggle for many businesses.

-Best practices and tips for selecting chatbots
+Best practices and tips for selecting virtual assistants

-Chatbots and IBM
+Virtual assistants and IBM

 Watson Assistant optimizes interactions by asking customers for context around their statements.
 This reduces the frustration of having to rephrase questions, providing a more positive customer experience.
 In addition, Watson Assistant provides customers with an array of options in response to their questions.
 If it’s unable to resolve a particularly complex customer issue, it can seamlessly pass the customer to a human agent, right in the same channel.